sjsrey/ors/ors_address.md

 It is sobering to contrast that grand vision with today's state of our modeling science.
 To a very real extent, integration of different modeling efforts has fallen far short of this vision.
 Rather than a rich ecosystem  of interconnected modeling components, the silo business model appears to have become dominant.
-In part this reflects the economics of the regional modeling business where the development, continued enhancement, and support of modeling frameworks requires stable and constant financial support.
+In part this reflects the economics of the regional modeling business where the development, continued enhancement, and support of modeling frameworks requires stable and continual financial support.

 At the same time, we as a community of regional modelers have paid scant attention to model interoperability.
-A search of the leading proprietary regional models (e.g., REMI, IMPLAN) failed to turn up any references to application programing interfaces (API) which could be used to couple different modeling frameworks together.
+A search of the leading proprietary regional models (e.g., REMI, IMPLAN) failed to turn up any references to application programing interfaces (API) that could be used to couple different modeling frameworks together.
-The finger should not just be pointed at proprietary modeling systems, as the academic community has also largely ignored interoperability concerns.
+The finger should not just be pointed at proprietary modeling systems as the academic community has also largely ignored interoperability concerns.
 Indeed, developers of alternative modeling frameworks are often viewed as competitors rather than as potential collaborators.